Categories > Books > Harry Potter > A Horcrux’s Fate

 It was bitter and freezing cold.
 It hurt going down.

-The relief didn’t come quickly.
+The relief did not come quickly.

-But then, slowly, the edge dulled.
+But then slowly, the edge dulled.

-It didn’t vanish.
-It didn’t stop.
+It didn’t vanish or stop.

 But he could breathe again.